Sport Aviation Specialties

 Our DAR Services (Back)

-Michael Huffman, owner of Sport Aviation Specialties, is a DAR authorized to perform the following functions:
+Michael Huffman, owner of Sport Aviation Specialties, is a DAR authorized to perform the following functions: If you have need of these services, please contact us by phone or email.

-The Certification Process (Back)
+The EAB & ELSA Certification Process (Back)

 The Basic Steps (Back)